ankitadpatil/COVID-Vaccinations-and-US-Politics/README.md

 ## Missing Data and Caveats

 - In the CDC vaccine-tracking dataset, which contains data reported by vaccine providers, 469 of 3138 counties were missing values for one or more of the dates we sampled.
-Some causes of missing or incomplete dataa are listed [here](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/distributing/about-vaccine-data.html), but we were not able to find specific reasons for the non-reporting of every county.
+Some causes of missing or incomplete data are listed [here](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/distributing/about-vaccine-data.html), but we were not able to find specific reasons for the non-reporting of every county.
 Based on the distribution of data, we ascertained that the data was not missing at random.
 A substantial portion of the missing data (74% of the missing values on one of the three dates used) are from counties in Texas, where there is known and extreme [partisanship](https://www.texasattorneygeneral.gov/news/releases/texas-vs-fed-er-al-vac-cine-mandates) around federal COVID policy.
 Considering this and the fact that the missing vaccination data comprised over 10% of the total observations, we chose not to omit these rows from the analysis or modeling.
 They are represented as 0.0 in the data.

 - In order to minimize the impact of missing data, we created a column in which zero (missing) values from the September 2021 vaccination columns are imputed as the mean of March 2021 and March 2022 values.
 We also added a binary feature for each vaccination checkpoint date in which observations were "flagged" as missing or not.
 Imputed September values were used in the clustering model along with the "missing" feature, thus mathematically differentiating rows that were imputed from those that contain real vaccination data.